Energy transport in Z3 chiral clock model: Numerical Implementation

 where $\tau$'s are complex numbers proportional to $t$.
 To obtain an approximant correct till order $p$, we match coefficients of $t$ of each order up to $p$ on both sides of Eq. \ref{Fourthorder}.
 The $\tau_i$ are solutions of these $p$ simultaneous nonlinear equations.

-The time taken to approach the NESS relies on the choice of initial state.
-We constructed the initial state in the following manner.
-We start with an infinite temperature state and time evolved it under the following Liouvillian $\mathcal{L}'[\rho]$
+Assuming that the fixed point is unique, the choice of initial state should not affect the NESS.
+For completeness we describe the initial state preparation.
+We started with an infinite temperature state and time evolved it under the following Liouvillian $\mathcal{L}'[\rho]$

 with Lindblad dissipators $\mathcal{D}_{i,i+1}$ (Eq. \ref{Dissipatordetails}) connected to all sites with inverse temperature at each site linearly varying with site number between $\beta_L$ and $\beta_R$.
 The steady state of the time evolution under $\mathcal{L}'(t)$ is later used as an initial state for the actual time evolution.
 The initial state as well as the time evolved states are in equal mixtures of the three $\mathbb{Z}_3$ parity quantum numbers.